Last updated: May 19, 2026

 The National Park Service's Tribal Heritage Grants Program (THG) is now accepting applications for competitive grants.
-National Park Service’s Tribal Heritage Grants Program focuses on protecting oral histories, plant and animal species important in tradition, sacred and historic places, and enabling the establishment of tribal historic preservation offices.
+National Park Service’s Tribal Heritage Grants Program focuses on protecting oral histories, traditional cultural practices, sacred and historic places, and enabling the establishment of tribal historic preservation offices.
 The THG Program is funded by the Historic Preservation Fund (HPF) and is administered by the NPS.
-Congress has appropriated $500,000 for the THG Program.
+Six-hundred thousand dollars in FY24 funding is available.

 Available Grant Funding